“It is an exciting time to be a Libertarian.”

 - We have always had candidates who started their campaigns early in an election year, but now our candidates will also file their nomination papers early in the year.
 Pay attention to the countdown calendar showing how many days remain until candidates must file for the 2018 primary election.
 That deadline is already less than a year away.
 If you are thinking about being a candidate, it is not too early to start working on specifics for your campaign.

-- We do not want to forget about the 2017 municipal and school board elections.
+- We do not want to forget about municipal and school board elections.
 While these are non-partisan elections and positions, that only means there is no official party designation for candidates or elected officials.
 If you are a Libertarian interested in seeking one of these local offices, we want to hear from you.
 If there is a county group where you live, go to their meetings, talk with the members, gain supporters, recruit volunteers.
 If there is no county affiliate, contact your LPIA Central Committee representative.
-Check out the calendar on our website for filing deadlines.

 Secretary of State

 - Jules Ofenbakh – Seeking nomination via convention